Loading...

 • Romblon Island – Anchor Bay

 This is one of our favorite dive sites.
-In the sandy sediments you can also find colorful nudibranchs, small frogfish and many crustaceans and pygmy seahorses.
-One of the highlight of this dive site is the Lembeh Sea Dragon (Kyonemichthys rumengani).
+In the sandy sediments, you can spot colorful nudibranchs, small frogfish, numerous crustaceans, and pygmy seahorses.
+One of the highlights of this site is the rare Lembeh Sea Dragon (Kyonemichthys rumengani).

 • www.the-three-p.com-macro-photography-scuba-diving-philipines-resort-holiday-0019